fuse-box/fuse-box/docs/getting-started/get-started.md

 - `tsconfig.json` - Optionally, the `tsconfig.json` file is also sourced for [some parts of configuration](../monorepo.md).

 - bundles and/or the "dist" folder - By default, everything is bundled into a `/dist` folder.
-Optionally, you can specify any bundle names or logic you want.[specify any bundle names or logic you want.](../bundling.md)
+Optionally, you can [specify any bundle names or logic you want.](../bundling.md)

 - css/sass/less - By default, imports of stylesheet files in your code will be automatically caught and (for sass or less) transpiled before being added to the bundle.
 You can read more about that [here](../stylesheet.md)